Mondego/SourcererCC/README.md

+# Tutorial
 SourcererCC is [Sourcerer](http://sourcerer.ics.uci.edu/ "Sourcerer Project @ UCI")'s token-based code clone detector for very large code bases and Internet-scale project repositories.
-SourcererCC works at many levels of granularity, from block level to project level, depending on specific clone detection needs:
+SourcererCC works at many levels of granularity such as detecting clones between files, methods, statements or blocks, in any language.
+This tutorial is for file-level clone detection on Java.

 ### Additional Resources: